Kispest

 Kispest (/hu/, lit.
 Little Pest) is the 19th (XIX) district of Budapest, Hungary.
 It lies south-southeast of the historical Pest city.
-It was founded in 1871 on rural land as a village at the borderline of Pest, so it was named Kispest.
+It was founded in 1871 on rural land as a village at the borderline of Pest, so it was named Kispest ("Little Pest").

 History

 From 1880 to 1990 Kispest's population increased from 1820 to 72,838.
 Kispest became part of Greater Budapest in 1950.
 When the Soviet troops re-entered Budapest to subdue the civil uprising in October/November 1956, they approached the city centre from the south-east, up the Üllői Street, with some of the first street clashes taking place in Kispest.

 The huge panel housing estate (Kispest microdistrict) was built between the 1960s and the 1980s (12,100 flats, c.
 33,000 inhabitants, making it the sixth-biggest housing estate/microraion in Budapest).

 Wekerletelep

 Wekerletelep is Kispest's suburb with detached houses and green areas.
 It was named after the Hungarian premier at the time of the development in the 1900s, Sándor Wekerle.
 Its central square, Kós Károly Tér, has two characteristic architectural gateways designed by the architect Károly Kós and based on Transylvanian building style.
 In May every year a festival called Wekerle Days (Hu: Wekerle Napok) takes place.
 This involves fun run, sports events, concerts and various other cultural and family oriented programs for all age groups.